Stormwater and drainage

 We can’t cover up all stormwater drains and grilles – this would restrict water flows and cause a build-up of litter and debris, leading to flooding.

 Problems with overland stormwater flow between neighbouring properties are generally civil matters to be resolved between the respective owners.
 The City has limited powers to intervene.
 See FAQ

 If you are concerned about the stormwater drainage system in any area or find a pit or drain that needs inspection or maintenance you can lodge a request for our staff to investigate and program the required treatment of the issue.

-- Make sure you check our diagram of responsibilities.
+- Make sure you check our diagram of responsibilities before lodging your request.